Zhao Lei (singer)

-Zhao Lei (赵雷 (趙雷, Zhào Léi), born on July 20, 1986 in Beijing, China), is a Chinese folk singer and musician.
-He released the first record "赵小雷" (Zhao Xiaolei) in 2011, which includes the hit song "南方姑娘" (The Southern Girl).
+Zhao Lei (赵雷 (趙雷, Zhào Léi), born 20 July 1986), is a Chinese folk singer and musician.
+He released his first record "赵小雷" (Zhao Xiaolei) in 2011, which includes the hit song "南方姑娘" (The Southern Girl).

 Early life

 Zhao Lei was born on July 20, 1986.
-Zhao Lei learned to play the guitar in high school.
+He learned to play the guitar in high school.

 In 2003, Zhao Lei started his "underground singer" days with his guitar.

 He was a wandering singer, performing in pubs.
 At that time, Zhao Lei sang forty or fifty songs a day at the bar, earning 80 yuan per day.

 In 2007, Zhao Lei traveled through China's Sichuan, Tibet and Yunnan areas, and on the way to travel, wrote the "开往北京的火车" (Train for Beijing) and "咬春" (Biting Spring) and other works.
 These experiences inspired his music.

 Zhao Lei songs which are based on his own life, have captivated many fans and fellow musicians, including the Chinese singer and songwriter Liu Huan.

 Career

 In 2009, Zhao Lei participated in a national tour of music, and founded the "Anti Beat" music studio in the same year.

-On May 1, 2010 ~3, Zhao Lei attended the Beijing Strawberry Music Festival, Beijing "Mi Di" Music Festival, attracted attention; August, to participate in "Happy Boys" in the first Changsha singing songs by "塔吉汗" (Tagihan) and "画" (Painting), so as to obtain the pass card, but Changsha singing due to contractual issues to cancel the pass card, Zhao Lei moved to Guangzhou sing, and the original songs "画" (Painting), "南方姑娘" (The Southern Girl), "雪人" (The Snowman) the success of the 20 cut, stop the 12 strong; September 22 was held in Beijing Fangshan Changyang Music Festival stage for the finale of the show dandelion.
+On May 1, 2010 ~3, Zhao Lei attended the Beijing Strawberry Music Festival, Beijing "Mi Di" Music Festival and attracted attention; in August, he participated in the singing contest "Happy Boys" in Changsha singing songs such as "塔吉汗" (Tagihan) and "画" (Painting), so as to obtain the pass card, but his pass card was cancelled due to contractual issues.
+Zhao Lei moved to sing in Guangzhou, and the original songs "画" (Painting), "南方姑娘" (The Southern Girl), "雪人" (The Snowman) the success of the 20 cut, stop the 12 strong; September 22 was held in Beijing Fangshan Changyang Music Festival stage for the finale of the show dandelion.

-In July 2011, Zhao Lei released his first album "赵小雷" (Zhao Xiaolei), the album's title song "南方姑娘" (The Southern Girl); 27–29 July, Zhao Lei attended the Zhangbei grassland Music Festival; December 4, Zhao Lei held his first solo album release in candy.
+In July 2011, Zhao Lei released his first album "赵小雷" (Zhao Xiaolei) with the album's title song being "南方姑娘" (The Southern Girl); 27–29 July, Zhao Lei attended the Zhangbei grassland Music Festival; December 4, Zhao Lei held his first solo album release in candy.